kangb3/Readme-Generator/README.md

 ## Installation

 Dependencies must be installed in order to to use this CLI application.
-To install, used the following command:
+To install, use the following command:

     npm install